fluencelabs/nox/docker/README.md

 Default configuration file is found at [Config.default.toml](https://github.com/fluencelabs/nox/tree/master/docker/Config.default.toml).

-All options can be overwriten by env variables:
+All options can be overwritten by env variables:

 ```toml
 no_banner = false